-There are all sorts of creative possibilities offered by the use of heat, an invisible force, to alter the structure of a solid into one of a liquid (melting).
+Many creative possibilities are offered by the use of heat, an invisible force, to alter the structure of cold wax (solid) into one of a liquid wax (molten).
 Nothing is lost, only temporarily relaxed into a workable state.

 Starting encaustic art is as simple as deciding to start and then getting hold of the iron, the wax colours, some cards and a place to work.
 Even your very first card experiment could be something that you cannot bear to part with!